Governor Corbett discusses pension reform in Dresher

 For one, they illustrate the impact both Education and Social Services have on the State budget.
-When you spend 81-82% of your budget in two specific areas, it doesn’t leave much room for the financing of the other good things State government can do.
+When you spend 81-82% of your budget in two specific areas, it does not leave much room for the other good things State government can do.
 These huge obligations place the State in a financial straight jacket.
-Pension costs make up a significant burden to school districts and public healthcare providers insofar as those costs are a subset of that same funding provided by the State.
+Pension costs make up a significant burden to school districts and public healthcare providers insofar as those costs are a subset of whatever funding is provided by the State.

 So when you speak of those “real problems” facing Pennsylvania … Education, Unemployment, the Economy and Taxes … there is a genuine, behind-the-scenes connection between pension costs obligations and all those REAL problems.
 And more importantly, to financing any solutions to those REAL problems.

 As a taxpayer, this is a chilling reality.
 If you subscribe to the theory that high taxes kill Economic Growth, raising Corporate Taxes is not the BEST alternative.
-(And yes, that includes a job creator like the natural gas industry.).
-Neither of course is raising Property Taxes, which is what school districts must do to meet the growing pension cost budget hole.
+(And yes, that also goes for a Job Creator like the Natural Gas Industry.)
+Neither is raising Property Taxes, which is what school districts must do to meet the growing pension budget hole.

-Pension reform won’t lower current property taxes.
-Replacing pension plans does nothing to alleviate the pension obligations already facing the State.
-It’s a solution for the future, putting a lid on rising property taxes by replacing an unsustainable pension structure with one that lessens the future burden on taxpayers!
+Pension reform won’t lower current property taxes however.
+Replacing pension plans does nothing to alleviate the pension obligations already facing the State and local school districts.
+It’s a solution for the future, by putting a lid on rising property taxes by replacing an unsustainable pension structure with one that lessens the future burden on taxpayers!

 If you are not yet convinced, take a look at recent examples in countries like Greece and Italy, where excessive pension costs drove cataclysmic threats to economic stability.
 Or take a look closer to home …

 When uber-Liberal Rahm Emanuel left the cozy confines of The White House as President Obama’s Chief-of-Staff to become the Mayor of Chicago, the first major initiative he undertook was to tackle Chicago’s financially threatening pension problem.
-To take a peek at what could happen to cities in Pennsylvania if leaders like Emanuel and Tom Corbett do nothing, look at what has happened in Detroit!
+To take a peek at what could happen to cities in Pennsylvania if leaders do nothing, look at what has happened in Detroit!

-The Rahm Emanuel story is critically important for one reason a lot of people might overlook.
+The Rahm Emanuel story is critically important for one reason many people might overlook.
 It illustrates that this is not a problem restricted to one political party or the other.
 Pension costs with all its ramifications – from taxes to education to health services to economic vitality – is a Democrat and Republican problem.

 So what is the real problem with Pennsylvania’s nightmare pension scenario?
 It’s reliance upon Defined-Benefit public pensions …

 This is not a new problem, not in the pubic sector, not in the private sector, not in the manufacturing sector, not in the financial industry.
-Industry, individual companies, other State governments, even the Federal Government have recognized the threat to financial stability presented by growing defined-benefit pension obligations.
+Individual companies, whole industries, other States, even the Federal Government have recognized the threat to financial stability presented by growing defined-benefit pension obligations.

-That the Federal Government is out in front of Pennsylvania on anything – by nearly three decades no less – has to be more than a little troubling to Pennsylvania tax payers!
+That the Federal Government is out in front of Pennsylvania on anything – by nearly three decades no less – should be more than a little troubling to Pennsylvania tax payers!
 And this again is a problem whose responsibility falls squarely on BOTH political parties.

-Changes to the way employee pensions are managed and financed have been rippling through the entire U.S. economy, most drastically of course in the private sector, where change depends not on the consensus of 250 State Legislators who so intimately tied to the very benefits that economic reality demands must change.
-But it is virtually impossible to find an employer now who will provide an employee with a defined-benefit pension plan.
+Changes to the way employee pensions are managed and financed have been rippling through the entire U.S. economy, most drastically of course in the private sector, where change depends not on the consensus of 250 State Legislators, who are so intimately tied to the very benefits economic reality demands must change.
+It is virtually impossible – in this day and age – to find an employer who will provide an employee with a defined-benefit pension plan.

-It’s a Republican-Democrat problem that will need both parties in the State Legislator to step up to the plate and fix.
+It’s a Republican-Democrat problem that will need both parties in the State Legislator to step up to the plate and get fixed.